slowernews/wisdom-tldr/README.md

 ===
 ###On mirroring

+Mirroring works best when you're a minority.

 > *'Being pacifist in face of wolves is the source of endless tragedy.'*

+> *'To change a minority status quo, the majority must unite.
+To do that you make it a non violent  and using humor to keep the risk as low as possible that everybody can join and change the existent status quo' and organized.'*

 > *'Disarm and infuriate with the mirror effect.' -- Robert Greene (44th law of power)*